hyperledger-archives/fabric/docs/Setup/Network-setup.md

 -->

 ### Using a Consensus Plugin
 A consensus plugin might require some specific configuration that you need to set up.
-For example, to use Byzantine consensus plugin provided as part of the fabric, perform the following configuration:
+For example, to use the Practical Byzantine Fault Tolerant (PBFT) consensus plugin provided as part of the fabric, perform the following configuration:

 1. In `core.yaml`, set the `peer.validator.consensus` value to `pbft`
 2. In `core.yaml`, make sure the `peer.id` is set sequentially as `vpN` where `N` is an integer that starts from `0` and goes to `N-1`.
 For example, with 4 validating peers, set the `peer.id` to`vp0`, `vp1`, `vp2`, `vp3`.